 To prevent the baked goods from merging together on the pan, leave at least 2 inches of space between each one.

-The main difference between these two types of biscuits is the amount of liquid in the dough.
+The main difference between these two is the amount of liquid in the dough.

 Drop biscuits utilize more liquid, giving them a “batter-like” consistency.
 Also, they have a less uniform shape than regular biscuits, which are cut out from rolled dough.